 If we were to become a U.S. real property holding corporation at any time during the applicable period described in the third bullet point above, any gain recognized on a disposition of our common stock by a non-U.S. holder would be subject to U.S. federal income tax at the graduated U.S. federal income tax rates applicable to U.S. persons if either (i) the non-U.S. holder owned (directly, indirectly or constructively) more than 5% of our common stock during such applicable period or (ii) our common stock were not "regularly traded on an established securities market" (within the meaning of Section 897(c)(3) of the Code) at any time during the calendar year of the disposition.
-We believe that our stock will be treated as so traded tax treaties or other agreements, the IRS may make its reports available to tax authorities in the recipient's country of residence.
+We believe that our stock will be treated as so traded.